 Find the complete list of ingredients, quantities, and instructions in the recipe card at the end of this post.

-- Raw Cacao Butter - The main ingredient for homemade white chocolate, is the fat derived from the cacao bean.
+- Raw Cacao Butter: The main ingredient for homemade white chocolate, is the fat derived from the cocoa bean.
+Make sure you buy food-grade cocoa!

-- Coconut Butter - This is sometimes labeled as "raw coconut" or "coconut manna" and usually comes in a jar.
-It's practically the same as creamed coconut, which comes in block form and can be found in the Asian section of most large supermarkets.
-You can very easily make your own raw coconut butter from scratch at home.
-All you need is raw coconut flakes, a food processor, and a little bit of patience!
+- Coconut Butter: This is sometimes labeled as "raw coconut" or "coconut manna" and usually comes in a jar.
+It's practically the same as creamed coconut, which comes in block form and can be found in the Asian section of most supermarkets.
+You can easily make your own coconut butter from scratch at home.

-- Cashew Butter - This adds creaminess, and depth of flavor, and prevents the chocolate from setting too hard.
-It also gives a lovely slight nutty flavor to your non-dairy white chocolate.
+- Cashew Butter: Adds depth of flavor and a creamy taste, and prevents the chocolate from setting too hard.
+It also gives a lovely slight nutty flavor to non-dairy chocolate.

-- Powdered Sugar - It's important to use powdered sugar (icing sugar if you're on this side of the pond) for this recipe as you want to avoid ending up with a gritty texture.
+- Powdered Sugar: It's important to use powdered sugar for this recipe for a smooth texture.

-- Vanilla - The best way to add vanilla to this recipe is with a vanilla pod or vanilla powder.
-I don't recommend adding vanilla extract as this adds unwanted liquid to the recipe.
+- Vanilla: The best way to add vanilla to chocolate is with a vanilla pod or vanilla powder.
+I don't recommend adding vanilla extract as this adds unwanted liquid.
 Plus, real vanilla will also give you those lovely vanilla specs!

-- Sea salt - I highly recommend this as it helps to balance out the sweetness and enhance the flavor of your dairy-free white chocolate.
+- Sea Salt: I highly recommend this as it helps balance out the sweetness and enhances the flavor of your dairy-free white chocolate.

 🔪 Optional Variations

-- White Chocolate With Berries - You can get creative and add freeze-dried raspberries or strawberries or dried fruit such as cranberries to these bars.
+- White Chocolate With Berries: Add freeze-dried raspberries or strawberries or dried fruit such as cranberries or blueberries.

-- Caramel White Chocolate - Add 1-2 tablespoons of lucuma powder when adding the icing sugar and mix well.
+- Caramel White Chocolate: Add 1-2 tablespoons of lucuma powder or maca powder when adding the icing sugar and mix well.
 This adds a wonderful slight caramel flavor to the white chocolate.

-- Superfoods - You can add any powders such as matcha (for green white chocolate), maca powder, or beetroot powder (for pink white chocolate).
+- Superfoods: You can add any powders such as matcha (for green white chocolate), or beetroot powder (for pink white chocolate).
 Use these powders sparingly and make sure you sift them to remove any lumps before mixing them into the melted chocolate.

 - This chocolate melts beautifully.
 You can serve it poured over dairy-free ice cream or other vegan desserts.
 Or use it for dipping in your chocolate strawberry bouquet.